 One day we stepped away from the coast and headed up into the mountains on bumpy roads to do a short hike to Kentucky Falls.

 Newport, as expected, was busier and more crowded.
-We visited the aquarium, Rogue Ales Headquarters and the Yaquina Head Lighthouse.
-We had a great view of the lighthouse every single day from our RV site, but most of the time is was covered in fog.
+We visited the aquarium, Rogue Ales Headquarters, and the Yaquina Head Lighthouse.
+We had a great view of the lighthouse every single day from our RV site, but most of the time it was covered in fog.

 That same fogless night, Mr. Misadventures got up at 4 a.m. to catch the Milky Way on the beach.
 You can see the lighthouse doing its job as well!

 I didn’t mind the fog too much (more the lack of wifi!) and loved falling asleep at night to the sound of the waves crashing into the rocks on the beach.